1967 Philadelphia student demonstration: Frank Rizzo

 Reaction to the demonstration was split.
 Some criticized the brutal response of police officers against unarmed student, while others praised Rizzo's action to suppress the demonstration.
-Rizzo was supported by Mayor James Hugh Joseph Tate, who called him "the best law-enforcement officer in the land."
-The North City Congress, a social service organization, produced a report on November 29, 1967, entitled, “A Comparison of Police Action in Kensington Riots of 1966 and at the School Board Demonstration, November, 1967” noted the discrepancies in the actions of the Philadelphia Police Department, in the decision to attack the students at the Philadelphia school board demonstration as opposed to a riot which had occurred in a white community.
+Rizzo was supported by Mayor James Tate, who called him "the best law-enforcement officer in the land."
+The North City Congress, a social service organization, produced a report on November 29, 1967, entitled, "A Comparison of Police Action in Kensington Riots of 1966 and at the School Board Demonstration, November, 1967" noted the discrepancies in the actions of the Philadelphia Police Department, in the decision to attack the students at the Philadelphia school board demonstration as opposed to a riot which had occurred in a white community.

 Rizzo defended his actions in a 1971 interview: "Look, I thought we handled ourselves well.
 We broke it up before it got out of hand.
 It might have been much worse if we had just stood by.
 I believe it is easier to blow out a match than extinguish a forest fire."
 He also blamed Superintendent Shedd for not requesting an injunction to prevent protests.
 Spencer Coxe, head of the local American Civil Liberties Union, countered that Rizzo was the direct cause of the violence: "There was a lot of noise, the crowd was very large.
 But when Rizzo took charge, there was a dramatic change in police behavior. ... after he arrived, they acted, I think, with great brutality. ...
 The police took their cue from the commissioner and their character changed in response to his wishes."
 Board President Dilworth also blamed Rizzo for acting precipitously: "Things were under control until Commissioner Rizzo, without our request, saw fit to loose a couple of hundred men, swinging clubs and beating children."

 At least two court cases were filed against the Philadelphia Police Department for their role in the riot: Heard et al. v Rizzo et al. and Traylor et al. v.
 Rizzo et al., but the suits were dismissed by a three-member panel of the United States District Court for the Eastern District of Pennsylvania before the activists and protesters had a chance to present their case; upon subsequent appeal, the Supreme Court would not grant a hearing.

 Rizzo was later elected Mayor of Philadelphia in 1971; during his attempt to gain a third term, the same groups that organized the November 17th Demonstration defeated his bid for office and an accompanying change in the City Charter which would have allowed a third term.